 Effective June 22, 2021, the Company changed its name to DigitalBridge Group, Inc. (formerly Colony Capital, Inc.) and trades under the ticker symbol, DBRG, signifying the Company's transformation to digital infrastructure.

-At June 30, 2021, the Company has \$48 billion of total assets under management, including both third party capital and the Company's balance sheet, and \$20 billion of fee earning equity under management.
+At September 30, 2021, the Company has \$49 billion of total assets under management, including both third party capital and the Company's balance sheet, of which \$38 billion is dedicated to digital real estate and infrastructure.

 Organization